 All sessions are held in the UW Tower Auditorium.
 The seminars are free, but please register for each session you plan to attend.
 Follow the links below to register.
 Please join us for one or all three of the seminars, and feel free to bring your lunch!

 Being aware of our own emotional intelligence, known as EQ, has benefits at home and at work.
 When we recognize the feelings of family members and coworkers and respond in balanced, rational ways, our relationships and collaborations improve.
 Learn about new brain research on emotions and the battle between the emotional and the thinking brain.
 You'll learn that:

 Presented by Althea Brandis, MA, LMHC.
 Althea has worked as a counselor with both individuals and couples for over 10 years and has extensive experience in the areas of personal growth, relationship issues, depression, and trauma.

 Presented by Alex Smith, LMHC, CEAP.
-Alex is a licensed mental health counselor and certified employee assistance professional who holds a master’s degree in clinical psychology.
+Alex is a licensed mental health counselor and certified employee assistance professional.
 His experience includes over 20 years in the employee assistance program field providing counseling, training, consultation, and critical incident management services.